sc4311/CS-3853-Computer-Architecture---Cache-Virtual-Memory-Simulator/README.md

 Instructions on how to install or set up your project, including any dependencies or prerequisites.

 ## Usage
-How to run the simulator, including the command-line arguments and examples of typical use cases.
+To use the Cache & Virtual Memory Simulator, run the executable from the command line with the necessary arguments to configure the cache and memory settings.
+After running, the simulator will output the results of the trace file analysis.

 ```shell
 CacheSim_v2.10.exe -s 512 -b 16 -a 4 -r rr -p 1024 -n 100 -u 75 -f Trace1.trc -f Trace2_4Evaluation.trc -f corruption1.trc